 Plagiarism is defined in the Unfair Practice Policy as "the action of attempting to pass off another's original work as the student's own original work".
-You might think that taking someone else's work or ideas by accident is not classed as plagiarism, but it is viewed as unfair practice and will be included as an offence.
+You might think that taking someone else's work or ideas by accident is not classed as plagiarism, but it is viewed as Unfair Practice and will be included as an offence.
 You have the responsibility for your own research, so you are also in control of the way that you include that research in your own writing.
-The College will give you information and support to help you to avoid plagiarism, so if your written work does come back with a high percentage on Turnitin then it is likely that you will be the subject of a suspected unfair practice case.
+All your written work will be submitted via Turnitin - a system which checks your work for similarity with other published sources.
+The University Centre will give you information and support to help you to avoid plagiarism, so if your written work does come back with a high percentage similarity score on Turnitin then it is likely that you will be the subject of a suspected unfair practice case.